$\mathbb{A}^1$-connectivity of motivic spaces: Perverse connectivity is preserved by -localisation

 \begin{proof} First note that, replacing valuative dimension by Krull dimension everywhere, this statement is a result of Clausen--Mathew (\cite[Theorem~3.30]{clausen_hyperdescent_2021}, where we use that $\dim(\overline{\{x\}}) \le d - \dim(X_x)$ for every point $x \in X$).
 We adapt the argument of \cite[Theorem~3.30]{clausen_hyperdescent_2021}, and prove the desired statement by induction on the valuative dimension of $X$.

 If the scheme $X$ is local, then the argument of \cite[Theorem~3.30]{clausen_hyperdescent_2021} proves the desired claim, by using Lemma~\ref{lemmaCMwithvaldim} to implement the induction step.

-In general, the underlying topological space of the affine scheme $X$ is a spectral space of finite Krull dimension (\cite[Proposition~2.3.2\,(8)]{elmanto_cdh_2021}).
-The proof of \cite[Theorem~3.14]{clausen_hyperdescent_2021} then implies, using the same argument as in Lemma~\ref{lemmaCMwithvaldim} for the induction step, that the pointed anima $E(X)$ is $(n-d)$-connective if, for every point $x \in X$, the pointed anima $E(X_x)$ is $(n-\dim_v(X_x))$-connective.
+In general, the underlying topological space of the qcqs scheme $X$ is a spectral space (\stacks{094L}), which is of Krull dimension at most $d$ by \cite[Proposition~2.3.2\,(8)]{elmanto_cdh_2021}.
+The proof of \cite[Theorem~3.14]{clausen_hyperdescent_2021} then implies, using the same argument as in Lemma~\ref{lemmaCMwithvaldim} for the induction step, that the anima $E(X)$ is $(n-d)$-connective if, for every point $x \in X$, the anima $E(X_x)$ is $(n-\dim_v(X_x))$-connective.
 The desired result is then a consequence of the previous paragraph. \end{proof}

 Following \cite[Section~2.3]{morel_homotopy_1999} (see also \cite[Definition~4.23]{elden_antieau_primer}), given a scheme $S$, we denote by